bfdes/bfdes.in/posts/the-jsx-transform.md

 - `children` represents _transformed_ child elements.

-Before implementing the factory, it is instructive to play around in [a JSX transpiler REPL](https://babeljs.io/repl).
-We make some crucial observations:
+Before we write the factory, you should play in [a JSX transpiler REPL](https://babeljs.io/repl).
+Hopefully, you observe five things:

 1. `name` is a string for an element with a lowercase name and a JavaScript identifier otherwise[^3]